ibm-cloud-docs/pattern-vpc-security/whitepaper.md

 #### Broader incident response
 {: #broader-incident-response}

 The above information discussed security response capabilities in {{site.data.keyword.Bluemix_notm}}.
 But there are numerous broader solutions in the marketplace that handle security incident responses on a much larger scale to handle all aspects of risk exposure, people, process and technology when there is an event.
-IBM Cyber Security Services has a replete service in this area known as [IBM X-Force Incident Response Services](https://www.ibm.com/services/incident-response).
+IBM Cyber Security Services has a replete service in this area known as [IBM X-Force Incident Response Services](https://www.ibm.com/services/incident-response){: external}.
 And there are other broader incident response solutions in the marketplace.

 #### Vulnerability management
 {: #vulnerability-management}